Stord: Geography

 Stord is located on the southern half of the island of Stord (the northern part is part of Fitjar Municipality).
-The municipality also includes the islands of Huglo Storstøya, Nautøya, and Føyno.
+The municipality also includes the islands of Huglo, Nautøya, and Føyno.
 The Hardangerfjorden runs along the southern border of the island municipality, separating it from the municipalities of Kvinnherad, Vindafjord, and Sveio.
 The Langenuen strait runs along the eastern side, separating it from Tysnes municipality.
 The Stokksundet and Digernessundet straits runs along the western border, separating it from the municipality of Bømlo.
 The mountain Mehammarsåto is the highest point in the municipality.

 History

 The battle of Stord was fought on or by this island between the Norwegian king Hakon Haraldsson and the Danish king Harald "Bluetooth" Gormsson, supported by Hakon's brother's sons led by Harald "Greycloak" Eiriksson.

+Population

 Economy

-The 3 largest private employers in Stord municipality are: Kværner, Wärtsilä Norway AS and Leirvik AS.
+The 3 largest private employers in Stord municipality are: Aker Solutions, Wärtsilä Norway AS and Leirvik AS.
 Together these three companies employ more than 3000 people.

-Kværner Stord, situated south of Leirvik on the peninsula of Eldøyane, is the largest yard in Norway.
-Aker Stord has built the biggest oil production platforms in the world, Gullfaks C and Troll.
+Aker Solutions, situated south of Leirvik on the peninsula of Eldøyane, is the largest yard in Norway.
+Aker Solutions has built the biggest oil production platforms in the world, Gullfaks C and Troll.